Research and Discovery with a Global Impact

-At Cincinnati Children’s, we’re committed to changing the outcomes for our patients and also those with cerebral palsy (CP) across the world.
-Our team participates in multiple clinical research trials, registries, scientific discovery and other initiatives to advance the knowledge and care for everyone with CP.
+At Cincinnati Children’s, we’re committed to changing the outcomes for our cerebral palsy (CP) patients and also those with CP across the world.
+Our team leads and participates in multiple clinical research trials, registries, scientific discovery and other initiatives to advance the knowledge and care for everyone with CP.

-Charles B. Stevenson, MD, FAANS, is a lead investigator for the Cerebral Palsy Research Network (CPRN), a multicenter collaboration focused on advancing treatments and outcomes for people with CP.
-Cincinnati Children’s participates in the group’s cerebral palsy registry, which brings together treatment and outcomes data from CPRN members.
+Cincinnati Children’s is actively involved with the Cerebral Palsy Research Network (CPRN), a multicenter collaboration focused on advancing treatments and outcomes for people with CP.
+Pediatric neurosurgeon Charles B. Stevenson, MD, FAANS, is a lead researcher.
+Physical therapist Amy Bailes, PT, PhD, is an executive committee member and researcher.
+We participate in CPRN’s cerebral palsy registry, which brings together treatment and outcomes data from CPRN members.
 The registry data helps inform improvements to CP treatments, outcomes and future research.

 Global Work to Tackle Surgical Recommendations